GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 While it may be tempting, creating a classic dropdown menu in the Window Controls Overlay area is not recommended.
 Doing so would violate the
-[design guidelines on macOS](https://developer.apple.com/design/human-interface-guidelines/macos/menus/menu-bar-menus/), a platform on which users expect menu bars (that typically include both system-provided menus and custom ones) at the top of the screen.
+[design guidelines on macOS](https://developer.apple.com/design/human-interface-guidelines/macos/menus/menu-bar-menus/), a platform on which users expect menu bars (both system-provided ones and custom ones) at the top of the screen.

 {% Aside %}